 - For journals: author, title of article, title of journal, volume and issue number, date, and page numbers.

 - For books: author, title, place of publication, name of publisher, and date.

 Internet or Web Sources

 Internet sources include web sites of businesses, organizations, government agencies, universities and individuals.

 Most web sites are publicly accessible for free.
 Access to copyrighted information, however, may still be limited or available via subscription only.
-Many sites also provide access to quality information.
-Unfortunately, quality sites reside right alongside total rubbish.
+Many sites also provide access to quality information; while many sites contain misleading or false information.
 Web sites are inexpensive to create and may have been created by anyone with any level of expertise.

 - In most cases, there is no editorial or peer-review process for web pages.
 This means reliability of web pages is not dependable.

 - Internet sources are accessible via Internet search engines.
 Search engines use programs such as spiders, robots (bots), webcrawlers, etc. to search for terms in web pages and store them in a database.
 It is important to note that all search engines do not search in the same manner, or search the same material, and may rank hits differently.
 Ranking may depend on how many times or where your term(s) appear in the page or whether a fee has been paid to rank the page prominently.
 Therefore, careful evaluation of web resources is essential.